 Using the online searchable database, located at the bottom of the page at canolaperformancetrials.ca, growers can filter CPT results by province, season zone and herbicide-tolerance system.
 They can also search all varieties or do head-to-head comparisons of two or three varieties.
 Simply select a year and other filter parameters, and click ‘Search Trials’ to produce graphs and a data table displaying yield, days to maturity, height and lodging comparisons.
 A map shows the locations for all trials that fit the selections.

 The online tool can also compare variety results over a number of years.
-The CPT program has been running since 2011, and all data collected over the past eight years is available.
+The CPT program has been running since 2011, and applicable data collected over the past nine years are available.

 To see comparison tables with clubroot-resistant varieties and for straight-cut harvesting, please see the PDF results report also available at canolaperformancetrials.ca.
 The small plot trials included 12 straight-cut sites.
 Field scale trials had 37 straight-cut locations and 11 clubroot comparisons.

 “The CPTs compare leading varieties with traits that farmers are looking for, creating good relevant information,” says Fournier.
 “Canola farmers need these variety trials to make better seed decisions for their farms, which is why the provincial canola farmers’ organizations continue to fund the program.”

 SaskCanola, Alberta Canola and the Manitoba Canola Growers fund the program, along with contributions from the British Columbia Grain Producers Association.
 The Canola Council of Canada supported on the delivery of the program.
 CPTs are guided by Governance and Technical Committees, which include grower representation, and facilitated by Haplotech.